 Low maintenance garden

 This is especially attractive for professional tenants, who are often more preoccupied with work and commuting.
 Young couples and busy families often do not have time to dedicate to gardening so the less to do, the better.
-Whilst 82% of people report that spending time in their garden increases their happiness, it’s widely reported that Brits manage to spend just 30 minutes outdoors per day, so a simple landscaped garden should do the trick to boost your property’s appeal whilst saving your future tenants time they don’t have.
+Whilst 82% of people report that spending time in their garden increases their happiness, it’s widely reported that Brits manage to spend just 30 minutes outdoors per day.
+A simple landscaped garden with decking or a patio should do the trick to boost your property’s appeal whilst saving your future tenants time they don’t have on mowing lawns or planting flowers.

 A blank canvas they can call ‘home’